-In a very expensive Swiss school, heard this simple explanation from a German teenager who really meant it, said it was just how it is.
+In a very expensive Swiss school, we heard this simple explanation from a German teenager who really meant it, 'sexting is flirting'

 The #1 Selling EBook in our store

-Help the kids understand that they need to be critical of the things they come across developing healthy attitudes and relationships.
-At this point, it is all about trust, remember it is about guidance, not instructions.
+Help your kids to understand that they need to be more critical of things they come across online to develop healthy attitudes and relationships.
+It is all about trust and guidance, not instructions.

-It is a great time to talk about consent, trust and respect.
-Porn gives very misleading messages on the need for consent in intimate relationships.
-Child experts all agree that messaging from adult content (porn) is that teenagers are confused or misinformed about the importance of this issue.
+It is time to talk about consent, trust, and respect.
+Porn gives a misleading message on the need for consent in intimate relationships.

-Talking about porn with to teenagers may lead to questions about sex and relationships.
-It’s ok to say, “I’ll have a think about that and talk to you about this later”.
-It’s a good idea to talk about this topic over a while and not try to cover off everything in one go.
+Talking about porn with teenagers may lead to questions about sex and relationships.
+It is ok to say, 'I’ll think about that and talk to you about this later.
+Talk about this topic for a while and not try to cover everything in one go.

 Facebook has done a lot of research around this.
-Facebook make it very clear, they say that it is usually a close friend or a current or former partner who share naked images.
-Sometimes in error usually in anger, 'revenge porn'.
-All of this is illegal and considered a serious offence by the Police.
-Facebook boss Zuckerberg, has been very clear on this, kids need to know wo things, its friends not enemies or hackers that share photographs.
-He also says that people with 1000s followers hat they don't know, get bullied.
-The difference between friends and followers.
+Facebook makes it very clear they say that it is usually a close friend or a current or former partner who distributes naked images online.
+Sometimes in error, usually in anger, so-called revenge porn.
+All of this is illegal and is a serious offence, often criminal.
+Facebook boss Zuckerberg has been clear on this.
+Kids need to know it is friends, not enemies, who are the ones sharing these photographs.
+Friends, not followers.
+He says people with 1000s of followers they don't know will get bullied.

-It is important to note that sexting is not a normal part of teenage life.
-It is an activity in which the majority of teenagers do not participate.
-It also must be said that sexting doesn’t necessarily lead to harm.
-However, as underage sexting can be illegal it is something that should be dealt with.
+It is important to say that sexting is not a normal part of teenage life.
+It is an activity in which most teenagers do not take part.
+Sexting rarely leads to harm, especially when deleted.
+However, as underage sexting is illegal, it is something that needs to be addressed.

-At the same time, there are plenty of cases where sexting has gone wrong and the content shared in confidence has been misused.
-When this happens there can be serious, negative consequences for the well-being of those involved. .
+There are many cases where sexting has gone wrong, and they have misused the content shared in confidence.
+When this happens, there can be serious, negative consequences for the well-being of all involved.

 Trump, Miss Teen USA, Camfecting